Frequently Asked Questions

 We are making the Spock code available under the pgEdge Community License.
 You can find the Spock source code on Github.

-The Spock conflict resolution algorithm on its own does not correctly handle “running balance” columns for items such as inventory and account balances.
-The pgEdge conflict avoidance mechanism uses a delta application technique to ensure that for each potentially conflicting transaction the deltas at each node are captured and replicated to ensure a correct end result.
-This delivers the same behavior as Conflict-free Replication Data Types (CRDT) for running sum columns in certain other distributed database systems.
+The Spock conflict resolution algorithm on its own does not correctly handle “running sum” columns for items such as inventory and account balances. pgEdge supports conflict-free delta apply columns that use a delta application technique to ensure that for a potentially conflicting transaction the deltas at each node are captured and replicated to ensure a correct end result.
+This delivers the same behavior as Conflict-free Replication Data Types (CRDTs) for running sum columns in certain other distributed database systems.
 This simpler approach for a common use case reduces programming complexities associated with CRDT.
-More advanced capabilities for implementing other Conflict-free Replication Data Types (CRDT) are (or will be) available via user-defined functions; please contact pgEdge support for more information.
+More advanced capabilities for implementing other Conflict-free Replication Data Types (CRDTs) are (or will be) available via user-defined functions; please contact pgEdge support for more information.

 PostgreSQL